 To explore pay transparency’s broader influence on pay equity, pay equality, and the performance-basis of pay, we assemble a novel data set that combines detailed information about the individual academic performance of close to 100,000 US academics (i.e. their publications, awards, grants, books, and patents), with their demographic characteristics (gender, rank, tenure, and discipline), and their salary histories between 1997 and 2017.
 We then exploit staggered shocks to the accessibility of information on wages in the public university systems in the United States to explore how pay transparency changes pay equity and pay equality, as well as the performance-basis for pay, specifically how the links between pay and observable performance measures change both within the broader population and within individual academic departments and institutions.

 Our results suggest pay transparency has a significant and economically sizeable effect in reducing pay inequity, significantly reducing the gender pay gap, as well as more broadly improving the precision with which pay is linked to observable performance metrics and promotion.
 Overall pay allocation becomes more fair, equitable, and less discriminatory, at least on the performance dimensions we can measure.
 At the same time, our results suggest pay transparency has a significant and economically sizeable effect in increasing the equality of pay, reducing by nearly 20% the level of pay variance within departments and institutions.
 Overall pay also simply becomes more equal.
-If pay is both more equal and equitable, a likely corollary is that it is also less performance-based.
+If pay is both more equal and equitable, a corollary is that it is also less performance-based.
 We find evidence of precisely this: pay transparency leads to significant and economically sizeable reductions in the performance basis of pay.
 The financial rewards linked to observable performance metrics as well as rank advancement significantly decline after wages become transparent.

 In aggregate, our results confirm that pay transparency has the consequences that many policy advocates claim.
 It prompts organizations to reduce inequity and inequality in pay allocation.
 At the same time, pay transparency has consequences less frequently discussed.
 Pay transparency prompts those allocating pay to weaken the link between observable performance metrics and pay.
 We view our results as providing a first empirical test of the causal effect of pay transparency on pay equity, pay equality, and the performance-basis of pay in organizations, thereby generating a framework for policy makers and practitioners alike to evaluate and debate the consequences of further efforts to elevate pay transparency.